Memorable Manitobans: Alan Abraham Klass (1907-2000)

 Returning to Winnipeg and observing the chaotic health systems of the era, he and a small group of local physicians and surgeons established the Mall Medical Group, one of the first models of a Health Maintenence Organization in North America, relying on a unique contract between local clothing manufacturers, unions, and the doctors.
 He established a reputation as an innovative surgical pioneer and a popular professor at the University of Manitoba.
 He was an active supporter of the University, and was elected as President of the Alumni Association and elected a member of the Board of Governors, as well as being awarded an honorary degree (1973).

 He served as the President of the College of Physicians and Surgeons of Manitoba (1966), President of the Canadian Institute of International Affairs, Chairman of the Medical Advisory Board of the Manitoba Cancer Foundation, and a member of the Rotary Club, in which he served as the President of the Model United Nations Association.
 He had many hobbies, some of which he took much too seriously, including an ill-advised venture into the production of kosher salami.
 Despite a careful study of the requirements of the Canadian government and the Kashruth, all he received for his efforts was a diminished bank balance and a set of exceptionally sharp butcher knives, as well as perhaps the only membership by a practicing surgeon in the Union of Amalgamated Meat Cutters of America.
+He was a member of the Scientific Club of Winnipeg.

 In the early 1970s, Klass was the Chairman of a provincial commission to investigate the cost of pharmaceuticals in Manitoba.
 The Commission recommended the establishment of the first Pharmacare program in Canada, the precursor of the current program.